WebMD: Better Information. Better Health.

 Understanding Kidney Cancer

 The kidneys are two bean-shaped organs, each about the size of a fist.
-They lie in your lower abdomen on each side of your spine.
+They lie in your abdomen on each side of your spine.
 Their main job is to clean your blood, removing waste products and making urine.

 Doctors don't know the causes of kidney cancer.
 But certain factors appear to increase the risk of getting kidney cancer.
 For example, kidney cancer occurs most often in people older than age 40.
 These are some other risk factors for kidney cancer: